ADGEfficiency/course-starter-python/neuapp/chapters/datetimes/chapter1.md

 - the UNIX representation of time,
 - timedeltas.

-In the second section *Datetime Strings and Objects*, we cover:
+The second section *Datetime Strings and Objects* covers:

 - the difference between strings and `datetime` objects,
 - ISO 8601, `isoformat` and `fromisoformat`,